xieyaoyue/tp/docs/DeveloperGuide.md

 `parser`: Analyzes the user command

+`utilities`: Contains classes that are used by multiple components

 **How the Architecture Components Interact with Each Other** <br>

 The sequence diagram below shows how the components interact with each other when the user issues a general command. <br>